Bavarian Soviet Republic: First Toller government

-On the night of 6–7 April, communists and anarchists, energized by the news of a communist revolution in Hungary, declared a soviet republic, with Ernst Toller as chief of state.
+On the night of 6–7 April 1919, communists and anarchists, energised by the news of a communist revolution in Hungary, declared a soviet republic, with Ernst Toller as chief of state.
 Toller called on the non-existent Bavarian Red Army to support the new dictatorship of the proletariat and ruthlessly deal with any counter-revolutionary behaviour.
 The KPD reluctantly took part in the newly formed soviet republic, although the party's chairman, Paul Levi, denounced the republic as "revolutionary adventurism".

 The Hoffmann government fled Munich and took its seat in Bamberg in northern Bavaria.

 Initially, the Bavarian Soviet Republic was ruled by USPD members such as Ernst Toller and anarchists like writer Gustav Landauer, economist Silvio Gesell and playwright Erich Mühsam.
 Toller, who was also a playwright, described the revolution as the "Bavarian Revolution of Love".
 Among the café society of Schwabing, the new government became known as "the regime of the coffeehouse anarchists".

 Toller's cabinet picks were controversial.
 For instance, a burglar with a conviction for moral turpitude was chosen as police president of Munich.
 Most infamous was the Commissar of Foreign Affairs Franz Lipp, who had been admitted several times to psychiatric hospitals.
 He declared war on Württemberg and Switzerland over the Swiss refusal to lend 60 locomotives to the Republic.
 He claimed to be well acquainted with Pope Benedict XV and informed Lenin and the Pope by cable that the ousted former Minister-President Hoffmann had fled to Bamberg and taken the key to the ministry toilet with him.

 Toller's brief government was characterized by bold declarations without real enforcement.
 The minister for public housing published a decree saying that no house could thereafter contain more than three rooms and that the living room must always be above the kitchen and bedroom.
 It was also declared that Finance Minister Silvio Gesell's concept of Freigeld (lit. 'free money') would be implemented, although it never was.

 Members of the Toller cabinet were: